orangecapinnovative/job-quest-intern-2019/README.md

 ### Technical description
 - Using data from [REST API](http://www.icndb.com/api/)
 - Any tools & framework is allowed.
-- If you are using tools & framework which is same as our tech stack (React, Redux, styled-components etc.) will be a plus.
+- If you are using tools & framework which is same as our tech stack (React, Redux, styled-components, recompose etc.) will be a plus.
 - Any extra feature will be a plus.

 ## Questions